narendrakharol037/BUSINESS-INSIGHTS-360/README.md

 ### TOOLS USED
 1. MYSQL - It used for DataBase, to connect with power bi, so that we can get real time data.

-2. POWER BI - It used for Data Modelling, Data Cleaning, Data Transformation, Creating Visuals and Data visualisation etc.
+2. POWER BI - It used for Data Modeling, Data Cleaning, Data Transformation, Creating Visuals and Data visualisation etc.

 [Live Dashboard](https://app.powerbi.com/view?r=eyJrIjoiMzU3OGFjNzQtZmQwZC00OTM4LTkwYTMtMzIxYTk4MWVjY2E2IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)